 After breakfast we continue our journey north along the Adriatic coast and visit the monument at Point 204.
 Following lunch we stop at Coriano Ridge to remember the twenty-eight day clash that took place in August and September 1944.
 Here the Germans had constructed the formidable Gothic Line, the most powerful series of heavily fortified positions that had been thrown in the path of the Canadian army.
 Months of hard fighting took place before the Germans finally relinquished their hold.
 Your tour guide Mark Zuehlke, in his renowned history The Gothic Line, refers to this fierce battle as "Canada's month of hell."

 We continue the day with a visit to the Commonwealth War Graves Cemetery, from where we can take in a wide view of the battlefields, and conclude our day in beautiful and historic Ravenna, last capital city of the Roman Empire.
-Overnight Ravenna - hotel tba.
+Overnight Ravenna - NH Hotel.
 [B,L]

 Thursday October 27